scale-lab/scale-lab.github.io/projects.markdown

 Funding: NSF, DoD and Facebook\
 Members: Abdelrahman Hosny, Marina Neseem, Ahmed Agiza\
 Collaborators:\

-**MLCompiler**: Lorem ipsum

-**Graph NP-Hard Problems**: Many NP-hard problems can be modeled as a graph.
-They appear any many application domains such as VLSI, cloud computing, social networks, and computational biology.
-In this project, Abdelrahman is investigating the question: can Reinforcement Learning on Graph-based environments offer alternative solutions to traditional heuristics-based algorithms?
-In other words, is it possible that graph heuristics can be learned and improved over time?

-**Migrating EDA Applications to the Cloud**: Cloud computing accelerates design space exploration in logic synthesis, and parameter tuning in physical design.
-However, deploying EDA jobs on the cloud requires EDA teams to deeply understand the characteristics of their jobs in cloud environments.
-In [this work](https://github.com/scale-lab/EDAonCloud), Abdelrahman has studied the performance of EDA applications when launched in a cloud-like environment.
-He proposed an ML-based framework that reduces cloud deployment costs up to 35.29%.

 **Adaptive Context-Aware Object Detection for Embedded Devices**: With the advancement in augmented reality and smart glasses, object detection became an essential task for edge devices.
 However, STOA object detectors have large compute and memory footprints which challenges their deployment on edge devices.
 In recent work, Marina has explored leveraging the prior knowledge about the probabilities that different object categories can occur jointly to increase the efficiency of object detection models.
 Her results shows 25% reduction in energy and memory footprint with a negligible loss in accuracy.